mpulkit05/M2_Contactless_Sanitizer/0_Abstract/README.md

 an automatic hand sanitizer which finds it's use in hospitals, work places, offices, schools and much more to reduce the risk due to contact.
-Here, the system can sense the proximity with the help of ultrasonic sensor and sends signal to microcontroller (Arduino Nano).The controller processes the sensor data & actuates the pump and solenoid valve.
+Here, the system can sense the proximity with the help of ultrasonic sensor and sends signal to microcontroller.
+The controller processes the sensor data & actuates the pump and solenoid valve.
 And the result is the sanitizer liquid dispenses through mist nozzle.